Ye Htut

 Ye Htut (ရဲထွဋ်, /my/) is a Burmese military officer who previously served as presidential spokesman from 2013 to 2016 and later as minister for the Ministry of Information (Myanmar) from 2014 to 2016 in the Thein Sein's Cabinet.
 He left the office in 2016 and worked as visiting senior research fellow at the ISEAS-Yusof Ishak Institute in Singapore until July 2019.

+Career

 Military career

 Ye Htut applied to Defence Services Academy but initially failed it first time, so enrolled at Rangoon University.
 He applied again and accepted for the academy's 22nd intake in 1977.
 After graduation in 1981, he was dispatched to Kayin State, where he would spend five years fighting the Karen National Union along the Myanmar-Thai border.

 Over the next 16 years, he served in Tanintharyi Region, Kayin State, Kachin State and near Naypyitaw, before landing as the chief instructor at a training facility in southern Shan State in 2002.
 He also contributed articles for the army's Myawady news journal.

+According to an interview with Ludu Media, Ye Htut stated that Thura Shwe Mann had been both a mentor and a teacher to him.
+He explained that Shwe Mann had shown him considerable support when he was serving as a lieutenant colonel without promotion for an extended period while stationed in a small town in Shan State.
+Due to social and health difficulties faced by his family, he sought assistance from Shwe Mann to secure a transfer either to Yangon or to a civilian post.
+In response, Shwe Mann spoke on his behalf to his friend, then–Minister of Information Brigadier General Kyaw Hsan.
+As a result, he was transferred to the Ministry of Information.